 “Etsy is firmly committed to the safety of our marketplace and fostering an inclusive environment.
 Our seller policies prohibit items that promote hate, incite violence, or promote or endorse harmful misinformation.
 In accordance with these policies, we are removing items related to ‘QAnon’ from our marketplace.”

-Sellers who have had a listing removed due to QAnon association also receive an email noting that “even if it isn’t a seller’s intention to encourage or condone harmful misinformation,” Etsy reserves the right to remove items.
+Sellers who had a listing removed due to QAnon association also receive an email noting that “even if it isn’t a seller’s intention to encourage or condone harmful misinformation,” Etsy reserves the right to remove items.
 So even if Manes really didn’t know, it wouldn’t matter anyway.

-There’s good evidence that merch is part of how conspiracies and extreme ideas spread, says Ashley Mattheis, a postgraduate student at the University of North Carolina, Chapel Hill.
+There’s good evidence merch is part of how conspiracies and extreme ideas spread, says Ashley Mattheis, a postgraduate student at the University of North Carolina, Chapel Hill.
 She’s also a member of the Center for Analysis of the Radical Right.